MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/CampaignUrls.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
-customParameters|Object|A map of custom parameters to use in the campaign.
-For example, `{key1: 'value1', key2: 'value2', key3: 'value3'}`, where key is the name of the custom parameter and value is the parameter's value.
+customParameters|Object|A map of custom parameters to use in the campaign.<br /><br />For example, `{key1: 'value1', key2: 'value2', key3: 'value3'}`, where key is the name of the custom parameter and value is the parameter's value.

 ### Returns
 |Type|Description|